 Oiling the internal cogs

 Speaking of company culture, part of this is to make sure the procedures and processes of a company live on.
 What these two things essentially do is to keep the soul and essence of a business throughout the various generations.
 Why is this so important to business leaders who want to employ millennials?
 Well, they want to simply continue on the unique character of their business.
-The reason why we like different businesses is because they have a cultural aspect that we like.
+The reason why we like different businesses is that they have a cultural aspect that we like.
 They think as we do, they behave in their marketing, product design and service providing just as we want them to.
 We’re attracted to businesses that we agree with, that show signs of similarities within our personality.
-However to keep this running through a business you need to learn the administrative side of things.
+Perhaps you are altruistic and wish to work for a non-profit company?
+If so consider studying a Master in non profit management.
+However, to keep this running through a business you need to learn the administrative side of things.

 But you might be thinking or asking what are the jobs for mba graduates in the united kingdom?
 The planning side of any business involves an incredible amount of administration.
 Those with high qualifications and education in business administration are always likely to work directly with c-suite employees.
 You will be right at the upper echelons of a business either being an advisor or working as a mediary and senior management level for all departments.
 You need to have a great ability to communicate with people because you might also have the task of booking flights and transport for employees who are going out on business trips.
 Arranging transport aside, you’ll also be keeping an orderly record of meetings by taking minutes.
 This inherently means you’ll be involved in incredibly sensitive meetings of the high levels in any corporation.
 You have a lot of opportunities to get to work with CEOs as well as they often require people with foresight and planning ability to advise them on their options.